ToastyDark/Bacon-Collection/README.md

 # Bacon-Collection
-A collection of mini game data packs
+A whole bunch of games for a minigames server.
+Think of this as the server's "datapacks" folder.